dhruvrawat2468/Finance-ai-agent/README.md

 - Interest rates and loan safety

 It supports **conversations in multiple Indian languages** and is accessible via a simple chat interface.

+<h3> HOW TO USE?</h3>
+* Type your query in the search box in any preferred language OR Select one from the sample questions *Press enter and keep conversing with the agent as and how you like